For fresher food.

 Growing your own food is immensely satisfying.
 Whether it’s feeding your family all year from a large garden, or just adding a splash of intense, fresh flavour to your pizza from some window-sill basil.

-With our mini (and micro) greenhouses, it’s possible to grow a significant amount of greens in not a lot of space, and with our 4-Season models, you can do it all year round.
+With our mini (and micro) greenhouses, it’s possible to grow a significant amount of greens in not a lot of space, and with our climate control models, you can do it all year round.

 We’re really excited to be able to share the sense of achievement and pride in growing your own food.